PhantomGamers/gearBot/README.md

 # gearBot
-bdo gear database, the code is sort of a mess the main really needs to be cogged.
+bdo gear database, super simple just recently finished coverting the main into cogs which helps for readability.

 ## Requirements